trans-travel/trans-travel/us/tx.md

    court](https://www.aclutx.org/en/cases/woodlands-pride-inc-et-al-v-angela-colmenero-et-al)
    and is [ruled
    unconstitutional](https://storage.courtlistener.com/recap/gov.uscourts.txsd.1928300/gov.uscourts.txsd.1928300.94.0.pdf).
    Thus, drag remains legal in Texas.
+However, a state university's drag ban was [allowed to stand by a local judge](https://storage.courtlistener.com/recap/gov.uscourts.txnd.374677/gov.uscourts.txnd.374677.59.0.pdf?utm_source=substack&utm_medium=email) as the judge saw no right to perform drag.
+So while people cannot prosecute drag performers or venues, at least some organizations will be able to declare that the first amendment does not include drag and thus ban drag in their facilities.

 ## Air Travel